medic/cht-docs/content/en/apps/guides/debugging/secure-sharing-of-developer-instance.md

 ---

 {{% alert title="Warning" %}}
 Be extra careful with this process!
 The end result will be that your development instance will be accessible to the internet.
 If you have simple logins and passwords like "admin/test.223" because you thought it was just your local dev instance and it doesn't matter, now it matters!
-Whenever you're not using the SSH tunnel for testing, shut it down so not remote access is allowed.
+Whenever you're not using the SSH tunnel for testing, shut it down so there's no more remote access.

 Never expose a development instance to the internet where you've replicated production data locally.
 Well, maybe not never, but with extreme care and intention.
 {{% /alert %}}